-There are special ties between Germany and Turkey due to the around three million people with a Turkish background living in Germany.
+Thanks to its geographical position on the Bosporus, Turkey is both a bridge and an important link to the Middle East and Asia.
+Germany and Turkey have a special relationship owing not least to the approximately three million Turkish citizens and people of Turkish descent living in Germany.
 Cooperation in the areas of culture, education and research is extremely varied.

-The IntenC Programme (Intensified Cooperation) provides funding for bilateral research and training projects which lead to a lasting improvement in R&D relations between the partners and in particular to the promotion of young scientists.
+The IntenC Programme (Intensified Cooperation) served to provide funding for bilateral research projects which led to a lasting improvement in R&D relations between the partners and in particular to the promotion of young scientists.

 The intensification of cooperation between German and Turkish research and business stakeholders was supported under the “2+2” project funding programme.
 The selected R&D projects involved at least one German and one Turkish research institution or university as well as one German and one Turkish commercial company.

 The Turkish-German University (TDU)

 A joint declaration on the deepening of research and innovation cooperation was signed at the opening event of the 2014 German-Turkish Year of Research, Education and Innovation.
 The Turkish-German University (TDU) in Istanbul officially opened in the same year.